cos/WALAFacade/README.md

 ## Finding your way around

+The code has little comments and documentation but much of it should be self-explenatory.

 ### Conventions

 - the package structure mirrors WALA's.
 E.g., classes wrapping/pertaining to `com.ibm.wala.ssa` are found in `edu.illinois.wala.ssa`